Geephted/Medical-Student-Report/README.md

 -	Age: The age of the student in years.
 -	Gender: The gender of the student (Male or Female).
 -	Blood Group: The ABO blood group of the student (A, B, AB, O).
+-	Smoker: Indicates whether the student smokes or not (Yes/No).
 -	Diabetic: Indicates whether the student has diabetes (Yes/No).
 -	Health Conditions: Any other relevant health conditions or medical history of the student.